Flexible random graph modeling for cell-cell interactions: Proofs of lemmas and propositions

 We build both graphs one arc/edge at a time, where $\vec{G}_n$ follows the building algorithm of $\ASRG_n(V_n, \mu_n, m)$ in Definition~\ref{def:ESRG and ASRG}.
-The graph $G_n$ will be built simultaneously according to the following three rules: \begin{enumerate}[label = \Roman*.] \item If arc $(v, w)$ is generated in $\vec{G}_n$, and the edge $\{v, w\}$ in $G_n$ already exists, then generate a new edge in $G_n$ according to the procedure in rule III. \item If arc $(v, w)$ is generated in $\vec{G}_n$, and the arc $(w, v)$ does not exist yet, then generate $\{v, w\}$ in $G_n$. \item If in the arc $(v, w)$ is generated in $\vec{G}_n$, and the arc $(w, v)$ already exists, then generate an edge in $G_n$ by sampling edges independently from $\mu_n^\circ$ until a non-existing edge is found.
+The graph $G_n$ will be built simultaneously according to the following three rules:

+\begin{enumerate}[label = \Roman*.] \item If arc $(v, w)$ is generated in $\vec{G}_n$, and the arc $(w, v)$ does not exist yet, then generate $\{v, w\}$ in $G_n$. \item If in the arc $(v, w)$ is generated in $\vec{G}_n$, and the arc $(w, v)$ already exists, then generate an edge in $G_n$ by sampling edges independently from $\nu_n^\circ$ until a non-existing edge is found. \item If arc $(v, w)$ is generated in $\vec{G}_n$, and the edge $\{v, w\}$ in $G_n$ already exists, then generate an edge in $G_n$ according to the procedure in rule II. \end{enumerate} \end{definition}